If you’ve been around dogs for a long time, you’ve probably walked a pooch who tugs pretty hard on the leash at some point.

 Using A Harness

-Harnesses are becoming more and more popular as dog owners discover the advantages they can offer.
-They are great training tools for puppies learning to behave on leash, and they allow walkers to have a bit more control.
+Harnesses are becoming more and more popular as dog parents discover the advantages they can offer.
+They’re great training tools for puppies learning to behave on leash, and they allow walkers to have a bit more control.